 I renounce them.

 Do you repent of the sins that separate us from God and neighbour?

 I turn to Christ.

 Do you come to Christ, the way, the truth and the life?

 I come to Christ.

-As Vicar of All Saints Church, I would be delighted to meet you and discuss baptism with you; please do get in touch.
-I would encourage you if you have not done so to visit us at any 10.15am service over a number of weeks to allow us an opportunity to get to know you and for you to experience Christian worship and fellowship and to meet the family in which you are choosing to belong.
+One of our team would be delighted to meet you and discuss baptism with you; please do get in touch.
+We would encourage you if you have not done so to visit us at any 10.15am service over a number of weeks to allow us an opportunity to get to know you and for you to experience Christian worship and fellowship and to meet the family in which you are choosing to belong.
 The promises above should be taken seriously and your godparents carefully chosen.
 To become a friend and follower of Christ requires a genuine desire to worship regularly and faithfully among the people of God who will share in your joy, pray for you and delight in your company.
 We are all on this journey of faith together and there will often be times when we have more questions than answers.
 That is perfectly fine and we welcome people that are exploring faith and understanding and trust that you will meet us as generously as we will greet you.